 Labs will take place every other week for each group of students.
 Students are expected to acquire the required data to complete the lab during the lab session.
 The handouts and/or supplementary data for all the lab sessions are within the lab section of the website.
-Lab questions will be due in two weeks after the completion of the lab and should be submitted using CourseLink.
+Lab reports will be due in two weeks after the completion of the lab and should be submitted using CourseLink.

-The TA will be available during the off weeks to respond to your lab and project questions.
+The TA or the lab technician will be available during the off weeks to respond to your lab and project questions.